HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv-options.markdown

 Using the Advanced Options
 --------------

-From the command line, you can use the --encopts paramater as follows:
+From the command line, you can use the --encopts parameter as follows:

 	--encopts="option1=value1:option2=value2"